 • Do not be overwhelmed with the unpredictable rains that hit the place without warnings and also the amount of rainfall.
 Just be prepared with your monsoon gear and you are done with fun without worries.

-• You need to be extremely cautious with drinking water in India especially when you visit the country in monsoon season.
+• You need to be extremely cautious with drinking water in India especially when you visit India in the monsoon seasons.

 You can experience some day-to-day problems that can become horrifying if you are not all that used to such circumstances.
 Keeping clothes dry becomes difficult which soon starts smelling damp.
 Power cuts and failures happen almost every day and can last for hours.